Rajat117/aws-guide/Lambda/Overview.md

 - if the resource based policy authorizes.

 # Environment Variables
+We can have our own env variable for each lambda function.
 ## Characteristic
 - Can be encrypted using KMS
 - Lambda has its own system env variable.